aayush2789/Employee_assistant_chatbot/README.md

 -tools/ Includes tools for file classification, user info retrieval, and meeting scheduling

--db- User info and resume info in form of embeddings(vector store/database)
+-db/ contains user info and resume info in form of embeddings(vector store/database)

+-prompts/ prompt template for the chatbot

 -utils/ Contains utility functions for vector DB management, embedding, and validation